avnijain026/crm/README.md

-Thank you for the opportunity to work on this assignment! -->

 This project is a CRM Campaign Management System that helps marketing teams generate personalized promotional messages for their users based on campaign details and targeting rules.
 It leverages Google's Gemini AI to dynamically create friendly, concise messages tailored for each customer segment.

 🧠 Features